-The 3rd edition of the international Phage Futures Congress will be held as a Virtual summit from Wednesday 24th February till Friday 26th February 2021.
+The 3rd edition of the Kisaco Research international Phage Futures Congress will be held as a Virtual summit from Wednesday 24th February till Friday 26th February 2021.

-The market of phage-application has been growing in both investments and innovations.
+The market of phage applications has been growing in both investments and innovations.
 New opportunities for revenue are being explored for both preventative treatments as well as therapeutics.
-Phage-application has also shown an increased interest in other industries, such as; animal health, biocontrol and in manipulating the microbiome for the targeting of chronic conditions including; cancer, acne, asthma, and Inflammatory Bowel Diseases.
+Phage application has also shown an increased interest in other industries, such as; animal health, biocontrol, and manipulating the microbiome for the targeting of chronic conditions including; cancer, acne, asthma, and Inflammatory Bowel Diseases.

 Over 25 speakers from a diversity of fields will be attending.

-The summit will bring together individuals from different industries and occupations, such as; academics, biotech, pharma, regulatory and governments, service providers, and clinicians.
+The summit will bring together individuals from different industries and occupations, such as; academia, biotech, pharma, regulatory and governments, service providers, and clinicians.

 Wednesday 24th February 2021

-Dr. Richard Alm Director of Alliances, CARB-X & Consultant for WHO – Overview of the latest progressions in the clinical landscape for phage-based application
+Dr. Richard Alm Alliance director at CARB-X & Consultant for WHO – Overview of the latest progressions in the clinical landscape for phage-based application

 Dr. Paul Turner Professor of Ecology & Evolutionary Biology at Yale University and Ella Balasa Patient Advocacy and Engagement Consultant – Phage Therapy for Treating Lung Infections

-Dr. David Ousterout CSO & Co-Founder of Locus Biosciences – Phage Therapy for Urinary Tract Infections
+Dr. David Ousterout Co-founder & CSO at Locus Biosciences – Phage Therapy for Urinary Tract Infections

 Dr. Gina Suh Infectious Disease Specialist at Mayo Clinic – Phage Therapy for Prosthetic Joint Infections

-Dr. Mimi Yen CEO & Co-Founder of PhagePro and Dr. Tobi Nagel Founder of Phages for Global Health – Phage Therapy for Preventing & Treating Diseases in Developing Countries
+Dr. Mimi Yen Co-founder & CEO at PhagePro and Dr. Tobi Nagel Founder of Phages for Global Health – Phage Therapy for Preventing & Treating Diseases in Developing Countries

 Dr. Biswajit Biswas Chief of Phage Laboratory of Biological Defense Research Directorate at US Naval Medical Research Center – Phage Therapy for Wound Infections

-Dr. Xavier Duportet CEO & Co-Founder of Eligo Biosciences – Precise manipulation of the microbiome composition via the delivery of CRISPR-Cas nuclease with phage-derived particles
+Dr. Xavier Duportet Co-founder & CEO at Eligo Biosciences – Precise manipulation of the microbiome composition via the delivery of CRISPR-Cas nuclease with phage-derived particles

-Dr. Frenk Smrekar CEO & Co-Founder of JAFRAL Ltd. and Dr. Barbara Hubad COO of JAFRAL Ltd. – From initial phage candidate to manufacturing Clinical Trial Material
+Dr. Frenk Smrekar Co-founder & CEO at JAFRAL Ltd. and Dr. Barbara Hubad COO at JAFRAL Ltd. – From initial phage candidate to manufacturing Clinical Trial Material

-Dr. Frenk Smrekar CEO & Co-Founder of JAFRAL Ltd., Dr. Nick Conley Principal Scientist at Locus Bioscience, and Dr. Michael Koeris Portfolio Executive at the NIH RADx COVID-19 Response Program at NIH – To Build or To Buy: In-house or Out-source?
+Dr. Frenk Smrekar Co-founder & CEO at JAFRAL Ltd., Dr. Nick Conley Principal Scientist at Locus Bioscience, and Dr. Michael Koeris Portfolio Executive at the NIH RADx COVID-19 Response Program at NIH – To Build or To Buy: In-house or Out-source?

 Dr. Adam Ostrowski Technical Applications Specialist at Cellexus – Beyond the flask: phage amplification at scale

-Dr. Timothy Lu Associate Professor of Biological Engineering at the Synthetic Biology Center at MIT and Dr. Steven Theirault CEO of Cytophage – Programming Specificity with Synthetic Phages
+Dr. Timothy Lu Associate Professor of Biological Engineering at the Synthetic Biology Center at MIT and Dr. Steven Theirault CEO at Cytophage – Programming Specificity with Synthetic Phages

 Dr. Danish Malik Reader in Industrial Biotechnology at Loughborough University – Considerations for liquid formulations & solid dosage forms